 - Staff members must at all times act in the best interests of children and young people when creating, participating in or contributing content to social media sites. - School devices assigned to a member of staff as part of their role must have a password or device lock so that unauthorised people cannot access the content.
 Staff should only use the school device which is allocated to them for school work.
 When they are not using a device staff should ensure that it is locked to prevent unauthorised access. - The school devices/cameras may be used for official photographs under the direction of the Head.
 These photographs must only be downloaded using the school's computers and not onto a personal, private computer.
-Please refer to the Staff Code of Conduct for further details. - Under no circumstances may staff contact a pupil or parent, guardian or carer using a personal telephone number, email address, social media or messaging system. - Personal cameras belonging to staff and volunteers are not to be used under any circumstances. - Personal mobile phones may be used in dedicated staff areas or in class and teaching rooms only if the children are not present, or in the event of needing to use the authenticator application. - Staff should not accept mobile phone calls during a lesson or when they are with children.
+Please refer to the Staff Code of Conduct for further details. - Under no circumstances may staff contact a pupil or parent, guardian or carer using a personal telephone number, email address, social media or messaging system. - It should be noted that wherever possible, staff will use Group-owned devices to capture images or videos, including live streaming (at Grimsdell this will always be the case).
+However, in the other schools staff may use personal mobile devices to take photographs of pupils for social media purposes, PROVIDED THEY COMPLY WITH any relevant Group information security policy and that ALL images are only saved onto the relevant School's shared drive. - Personal cameras belonging to staff and volunteers are not to be used on the school premises or school grounds at any time.
+Cameras on staff owned mobile phones should not be used on

-- Staff are advised to ensure that Bluetooth or other forms of communication, such as 'airdrop', are hidden or disabled during lesson times. - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence, the police will be contacted. - The Foundation accepts no responsibility for, nor provides insurance against, theft, loss or damage of any employee's personal property, including electronic equipment.
-All such equipment is brought onto the Foundation site at the owner's risk.
+- school premises or school grounds at any time.
+No images may be taken of the school or any pupils using mobile phones or personal cameras. - Personal mobile phones may be used in dedicated staff areas or in class and teaching rooms only if the children are not present, or in the event of needing to use the authenticator application. - Computing devices and wearables connected to the school network must always use updated software to safeguard against critical zero-day security vulnerabilities. - Staff should not accept mobile phone calls during a lesson or when they are with children.
+The only exception to this is if the Head or DSL calls a staff member (usually only on Sports Days or on school trips, or if the School Office calls in similar circumstances).
+These calls will only be made in unusual or emergency (safeguarding) situations. - Staff are advised to ensure that Bluetooth or other forms of communication, such as 'airdrop', are hidden or disabled during lesson times. - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence, the police will be contacted. - The Group accepts no responsibility for, nor provides insurance against, theft, loss or damage of any employee's personal property, including electronic equipment.
+All such equipment is brought onto the Group site at the owner's risk.